 Simple & Fun Strategies to Build Attachment with Adopted Kids

-We know attachment is important in adoption, but adoptive parents often wonder how to help build the bonds of attachment with their adopted kids.
+We know attachment is important in foster care/adoption, but parents often wonder how to help build the bonds of attachment with their kids.
 Host Dawn Davenport, Executive Director of Creating a Family, the national infertility & adoption education and support nonprofit, interviews Deborah Gray, adoption therapist, “attachment guru”, and author of Attaching through Love, Hugs, and Play: Simple Strategies to Help Build Connections with Your Child and Attaching in Adoption: Practical Tools for Today’s Parents.

 - It seems obvious, but why is attachment important to children and to parents?